droglenc/NCMTH107/resources/FAQ.md

 ---

 <div class="alert alert-success">
-The following are links to answers for frequently asked questions by Northland College students in the Statistical Concepts and Analysis course.
+The following link to answers for frequently asked questions by Northland College students in the Statistical Concepts and Analysis course.
 Other questions may be answered in the module readings or <a href="mailto:dogle@northland.edu">e-mailing Derek Ogle]</a>.
 </div>

 Related to: [Course Administration](#course-administration) / [R/RStudo](#r-and-rstudio-related) / [Old](#old)